ShmulTomer/TalkGT/README.md

 - using React JS, Supabase Database

 To Do:
-- authentication
-- connect user to database entry
-- ability to resolve, remove, reply to entries
+- ability to resolve / remove entries from DB
--
+- new view for complaints